Skip to main content

 This means:

-• The process to identify investment and disinvestment opportunities across the whole system will be well underway by late 2024 with a strategic approach to funding embedded into organisational and budgeting processes across Scotland from 2025 onwards.
-That process will involve organisations working together to align and pool budgets to enable investment.
+• Services will have changed according to need to get away from a systemisation of care (Pg 111).
+A process to identify investment and disinvestment opportunities across the whole system will have been undertaken with a strategic approach to funding embedded into organisational and budgeting processes across Scotland in place.
+That process will have involved organisations working together to align and pool budgets to enable investment.
 There will have been a decisive shift in emphasis towards early intervention and prevention across all services.
+As the number of children and families requiring a service reduces, the service will become obsolete or be refined so that it meets current and future need (Pg 111).

-• The views and voices of people who services work alongside will be actively involved and included in the work to shape, create and evaluate them.
+• Children and their families’ voices will be heard and taken into account when Scotland commissions services so that they are the centre of decision-making (Pg 110).
+The views and voices of people who services work alongside will be actively involved and included in the work to shape, create and evaluate them.

 • When services are meeting standards and making a positive impact, ensuring stability will be key to funding decisions.
-Longer-term commissioning, grant programmes and contracts will be the norm, rather than the exception.
+Longer-term commissioning, grant programmes and contracts will be the norm, rather than the exception (Pg 112).

-• Commissioning of services for children and families will no longer be undertaken on a ‘cost and volume’ basis, but instead will be based on principles that underpin relational working and longer-term partnerships, breaking down silos, systems and organisational interests.
+• Commissioning of services for children and families will not be undertaken on a ‘cost and volume’ basis, but instead will be based on principles that underpin relational working and longer-term partnerships, breaking down silos, systems and organisational interests.
+Levels of payment will not determine where and who are the best people to care for a child (Pg 78).

-• First and foremost, children and young people’s wishes and needs must be heard and taken into account when making decisions about commissioning to support needs.
-Wherever in the best interest of the child, and when it reflects their needs and wishes, the focus of caring for Scotland’s children must remain the responsibility of Local Authorities in Scotland, and children and young people will remain within their communities.
+• Wherever in the best interest of the child, and when it reflects their needs and wishes, the focus of caring for Scotland’s children and young people must remain the responsibility of Local Authorities in Scotland, and children and young people will remain within their communities.

 Where does Scotland need to be by 2030?